 Despite her busy schedule as a corporate professional, Linda Huffington always found time to take care of herself, making healthy eating and exercising priority.
 But after retirement in 1998, Linda began experiencing some alarming health problems, including shortness of breath and difficulty walking up and down stairs.

 Linda was understandably concerned.
 She has a family history of cardiac problems and her father had died at age 61 from coronary occlusion.
-Linda sought treatment at the Allegheny General Hospital McGinnis Cardiovascular Institute and was promptly diagnosed with stage II congestive health failure (CHF) and pulmonary hypertension.
+Linda sought treatment at the Allegheny General Hospital McGinnis Cardiovascular Institute and was promptly diagnosed with stage II congestive heart failure (CHF) and pulmonary hypertension.

 Over the years, Linda’s knowledge of the innovative research of cardiovascular care within Allegheny Health Network grew and she realized she too wanted to find a way to help patients suffering from cardiac diseases.